storelocatorjs/storelocator/docs/getting-started.md

 title: Getting started - Storelocatorjs
-description: Project includes CSS, Javascript and PHP files.
-The installation is fast and the Storelocator is easily customizable.
+description: Install Storelocatorjs with npm or manual import.
+Installation is fast and the map is easily customizable.
 Google Maps API is automatically loaded

 ## Installation